Skip to main content (Press Enter)

 7. Avoid accelerating excessively.
 When driving in the city, accelerate slowly and steadily and avoid sudden braking whenever possible.

 9. Use Eco or Econ mode.
 Modern vehicles often have an Eco or Econ mode that reduces the amount of power the engine produces.
-This means your AC won't run as hard, and you won't be able to accelerate as quickly, but you improve your miles per gallon rating.
+This means your AC won't run as frequently, and you won't be able to accelerate as quickly, but you improve your miles per gallon rating.

 10. Avoid idling.
 Idling burns fuel but does not move the vehicle, lowering your overall fuel efficiency.
 While some idling is unavoidable, some modern cars have automatic shut-offs that will turn the engine off while you are stopped and automatically restart it when you press the gas pedal.